nhsconnect/integration-adaptors-docs/MHS/README.md

 ## Integration Testing
 This section explains how to send requests to OpenTest which is the NHS Spine Test System.
-The requests are sent via the docker containers which can be setup following the previous section: [Starting the services as docker containers](https://github.com/nhsconnect/integration-adaptors/tree/develop/integration-tests/integration_tests#starting-the-services-as-docker-containers)
+The requests are sent via the docker containers which can be setup following the section [Starting the services as docker containers](https://github.com/nhsconnect/integration-adaptors/tree/develop/integration-tests/integration_tests#starting-the-services-as-docker-containers)

 1. Open Visual Studio (or your preferred IDE)
 2. Check out the [integration-adaptor](https://github.com/nhsconnect/integration-adaptors) project from the develop branch in Gitbub